Lednerb/opentracker-docker/README.md

 With this repo you can easily run your own instance of the opentracker for bitorrent.

 ## How to run an _open_ opentracker
-If you want to run a complety open tracker, just pull the docker image and start up a container:
+If you want to run a complete open tracker, just pull the docker image and start up a container:

 `docker run -d --name opentracker -p 6969:6969/udp -p 6969:6969 lednerb/opentracker-docker`